BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 Tutorials (in two student groups with 1-2 instructors per group) review and extend the lectures content using examples of clinical cases (problem-based learning) that highlight the application of biochemical knowledge in the diagnosis and treatment of serious diseases.
 In each tutorial, students prepare answers to the questions related to the examined clinical cases and discuss them with the teachers.
 Optionally, the students may provide answers to a clinical case as a written assignment.
 The performance of the students during in the tutorials is taken into account in the final evaluation.

-Laboratory exercises (in 4 student groups of students, 3 instructors per group of 30 students) composing the students’ practical are complementary to the lectures and they aim to familiarize the student with the application of basic biochemical techniques, the operation of simple laboratory instruments and the experimental procedures that are often used in Clinical Biochemistrt as well as to help the students comprehend concepts that are not easily presented theoretically (learning based on practical experience).
+Laboratory exercises (in 4 student groups of students, 3 instructors per group of 30 students) are complementary to the lectures and they aim to familiarize the student with the application of basic biochemical techniques, the operation of simple laboratory instruments and the experimental procedures that are often used in Clinical Biochemistrty as well as to help the students comprehend concepts that are not easily understood theoretically (learning based on practical experience).

-Presence in Seminar/ Tutorials and Laboratory exercises is mandatory.
-Presence in Lectures is not mandatory.
+Attendance of Seminard/ Tutorials and Laboratory exercises is mandatory.
+Attendance of Lectures is not mandatory.

 Specifically: